matt-filion/s3-db/README.md

     - **list(startsWith)**
 	  List of the visible buckets.
     - **create('bucketName',configuration)**
 	  Creates a new '**bucket**'.
-The table below outlines the possible configuration attributes. ``` {
+Possible configuration attributes are:

-		visibility:'private', // A direct map to the bucket ACL value.
+        - _visibility_:'private' A direct map to the bucket ACL value.
 Possible values are private, public-read, public-read-write and authenticated-read.

-		summary: ['name','age'] // Allows you to specify a few basic type (number, string boolean), root level attributes of a record.
+        - _summary_: ['name','age'] Allows you to specify a few basic type (number, string boolean), root level attributes of a record.
 These records will then be loaded when .list() or .summary() is called on a bucket.

-      }
-      ```
     - **bucket('bucketName') (v1.0.11)**
 	  Returns a specific '**bucket**' to interact with, wrapped in a promise.
     - **bucketOf('bucketName')**